josteink/slnviz/README.md

 - ability to filter redundant transistive dependencies.
 - ability to exclude certain kinds of projects (test, shared, etc) from graph.
+- ability to highlight specific projects, and dependency-paths in the graph.

 ## dependencies